 The tax benefits by issuing debts can be offset by the costs of financial distress.
 Therefore, Graham (2000) uses Altman’s (1968) Z-score as modified by MacKie-Mason (1990) to measure bankruptcy and shows that the policy of debt conservatism is positively related to Z-score.
-It implies that firms using less of debt can avoid financial distress.
+It implies that firms using less debt can avoid financial distress.
 Here we use Altman’s (1986) Z-score (Z_Score) as an indicator of financial rating.